 United in Prayer

 We at ASEC are united with the world in prayer; for the safety of all humanity and for all those affected by the COVID-19 pandemic.
 The sisters in Africa continue to pray, especially for our partners and supporters.
-May the blessing of this Easter lift our fear and anxiety and renew our courage and hope for a brighter tomorrow.

 Above, clockwise from top left: